marbot-io/terraform-aws-marbot-monitoring-basic/README.md

 module "marbot-monitoring-basic" {
   source  = "marbot-io/marbot-monitoring-basic/aws"
-  #version = "x.y.z"
+  #version = "x.y.z"    # we recommend to pin the version

-  endpoint_id      = "" # to get this value: select a Slack channel where marbot belongs to and send a message like this: "@marbot show me my endpoint id" budget_threshold = 10 # in USD (optional)
+  endpoint_id      = "" # to get this value, select a Slack channel where marbot belongs to and send a message like this: "@marbot show me my endpoint id" budget_threshold = 10 # in USD (optional)
 }
 ```